The Tourist (TV series): Critical response

+Series 1

-Review aggregator Rotten Tomatoes reported 97% approval based on 31 reviews with an average rating of 7.60/10.
+Review aggregator Rotten Tomatoes reported 97% approval based on 36 reviews with an average rating of 7.40/10.
 The site's critics consensus reads: "Jamie Dornan makes for a compelling guide through The Tourist, a beguiling drama that deepens its mystery with solid shocks and welcome moments of levity."
 On Metacritic, the show has a weighted average score of 81 out of 100 based on 11 critics, indicating "universal acclaim".
 Critics particularly praised Dornan's and Macdonald's performances.

 In a 4/5 stars review, Lucy Mangan wrote in The Guardian: "This outback thriller from the writer of The Missing is fun, stylish and clearly still has many twists up its sleeve."
 While Ed Cumming of The Independent addressed it as Dornan's best work until then, Lauren Morris in the Radio Times described it as "An unpredictable, edge-of-your-seat mystery that startles you with laugh-out-loud moments of ridiculousness."
 The Guardian ranked it number 24 on their list of best television shows of 2022.
 It also became the most-watched drama of 2022 in the UK.

+Series 2

+In a 4/5 star review in the Evening Standard, Nick Clark praised the writing and said that the second series was "tense, brutal and often laugh-out-loud funny".
+Awarding it 4/5 stars, Anita Singh of The Daily Telegraph felt that it was funnier than the first series.
+Adam Sweeting writing for The Arts Desk, said: "Sometimes the Williamses lurch too far in the direction of gratuitous weirdness."
+He lauded Dornan's performance stating: "But a big hand for Jamie Dornan, who negotiates slings, arrows and blows to the head with good grace, wry humour and quiet authority."
+Barbara Ellen of The Observer rated it 3/5 stars and said: "the mystical layer that set the initial series apart is largely missing", but she still found it "strong".